Dense Deposit Disease

 Who treats it?
 The nephrologist is responsible for studying this type of kidney condition, and the pediatric nephrologist steps in when it occurs in children.
 In the case of persistent swelling or changes in urine, a specialized assessment helps clarify the cause.

-Specialties that treat dense deposit disease
+Data on 40 doctors who treat dense deposit disease

 Treatment by city